wnuqui/runtime_profiler/README.md

   OPTIONS:

     --sort-by COLUMN
         Sort by COLUMN.
 COLUMN can either be "total_calls" or "total_runtime".
-Default is "total_calls".
+Default is "total_runtime".

     --details TYPE
         TYPE can be "full" or "summary".
+Default is "summary"

+    --only-sqls
+        Show only SQL queries.
+Default is false.

+    --only-methods
-Default is "summary".
+        Show only methods.
+Default is false.

     --runtime-above RUNTIME
         RUNTIME is integer or float value in ms.

-    --only-sqls
-        Show only SQL(s).

-    --only-methods
-        Show only method(s).

     --calls-above CALLS
         CALLS is integer value.

     --rounding ROUNDING
         ROUNDING is integer value.
+Used in rounding runtimes.
+Default is 4.
 ```

 ## Configurations